ammarhakim/gkyl-doc/source/postgkyl/keyconcepts.rst

 postpocessing scripts.

 Note that there are often multiple ways to achieve the same thing.
-Sometimes, they are analogous, sometimes one is superior.
-This page makes an attempt to explain these key concepts to allow user to choose the best for each situation.
+Sometimes, they are analogous, othertimes, one is superior.
+This page makes an attempt to explain these key concepts to allow user to choose the best solution for each situation.

 .. contents::